amanoxsolutions/mlops-realtime-data-ingestion/doc/MLOPS.md

 1. Build an [Amazon DeepAR forecasting model](https://docs.aws.amazon.com/sagemaker/latest/dg/deepar.html)
 2. Deploy the trained model automatically if it passes accuracy threshold and is manually approved
 3. Monitor the model accuracy
-4. Automatically re-trigger a model training based on the latest data if the deployed model’s metric fall below expected accuracy
+4. Automatically re-trigger a model training based on the latest data if the deployed model’s metric falls below expected accuracy
 ## The Model
 ### Amazon DeepAR Forecasting
 As the ingestion pipeline aggregates in near real time blockchain transaction metrics into Amazon SageMaker